barkiayoub/ML-Model-Comparison/README.md

 2. Navigate and Download the `ronitf/heart-disease-uci` dataset
 3. Unzip the file and place `heart.csv` in the `data/` directory.

+## Models Used
+The following machine learning models were trained and evaluated

+1. Logistic Regression - Optimized for linear decision boundaries.
+2. Decision Tree Classifier - Optimized for interpretability and capturing complex patterns.
+3. Random Forest Classifier - Optimized for reducing overfitting and improving accuracy.
+4. K-Nearest Neighbors (KNN) - Optimized for non-linear decision boundaries and handling small datasets.

+## Preprocessing Steps
+- Handling Missing Values Numerical values were imputed using the median, and categorical values were imputed using the most frequent value.
+- Feature Scaling Standardization was applied to numerical features.
+- Encoding Categorical Data Label encoding was used for categorical variables.
+- Train-Test Split The dataset was split into training and testing sets.

+## Results
+The models were evaluated using accuracy as the primary metric.
+The obtained results are

+- Logistic Regression 83% accuracy
+- Decision Tree Classifier 77% accuracy
+- Random Forest Classifier 86% accuracy
+- KNN Classifier 85% accuracy

 ## Installation
 1. Clone the repository:
    ```bash